PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 targets, the complete bridge suite, terminal affine recovery, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## First terminal slice/pad/concat evidence implementation checkpoint

+The first direct strided-slice/pad/concat invocation now assigns its unchanged counter to `_pre_terminal_affine_slice_pad_concat_stats`.
+The second direct invocation retains the distinct `_terminal_slice_pad_concat_stats` target, and the architecture contracts verify both exact positions and the shared owner.

+This is observation-only staging.
+The owner still receives only ModelIR, its transactional guards and positive-only pruning contract are unchanged, the earlier terminal affine recovery remains untouched, and no reconciliation decision consumes either staged dictionary.

+Focused bridge-owner, terminal-affine, and architecture coverage is `102 passed in 0.87s`.
+The sequential bridge-owner, terminal-affine, complete SPP, concat-unary-conv, late-SPP, shape-extract, QKV, split/conv bridge, Hardswish-SE, late hard-activation, SINet terminal, Expand/Squeeze, late-layout, constant-fold/cast, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `697 passed in 28.25s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the raw transpose/Mul/Add owner immediately before this first direct call, or the preceding channel-slice cluster if that owner cannot provide complete mutation evidence.
+Characterize its return and prune contract before changing production.
+Commit and push only; do not create or update a pull request.